Developing the Vast Silver Deposits of Latin America

 This profile is part of a paid investor education campaign.*

-Great Panther Silver (TSX:GPR) is a precious metals producing and exploration company operating in Latin America, exploring deposits in both Peru and in one of Mexico’s most historically prolific mining districts–one which has produced more than one billion ounces of silver in roughly 400 years.
+Great Panther Silver (TSX:GPR; NYSE:GPL) is a precious metal producing and exploration company operating in Latin America, exploring deposits in both Peru and in one of Mexico’s most historically prolific mining districts–one which has produced more than one billion ounces of silver in roughly 400 years.

-The company has two operational mines in Mexico: the San Ignacio mine, which is producing using the infrastructure at the company’s Guanajuato Mine Complex (GMC) in the state of Guanajuato, and the Topia mine in the state of Durango.
+The company has two operational mines in Mexico: the Guanajuato Mine Complex (GMC) in the state of Guanajuato, and the Topia mine in the state of Durango.
 Great Panther Silver (GPR) is also currently exploring their other Mexican properties, the Santa Rosa and El Horcón projects in the states of Guanajuato and Jalisco, respectively.
-Additionally, GPR is undertaking advanced exploration initiatives at the past-producing Coricancha mine in the Peruvian Andes with the aim of eventually restarting production at the site.
+Additionally, GPR is undertaking a Bulk Sample Program at the past-producing Coricancha mine in the Peruvian Andes with the aim of eventually restarting production at the site.

 The company’s exploration work has led to a number of findings.
-For the San Ignacio property, new findings led to an updated NI 43-101 mineral resource in January 2018, which outlined measured and indicated resources of nearly 11.5 million ounces of silver equivalent.
+For the GMC, new findings led to an updated NI 43-101 mineral resource in January 2018, which outlined measured and indicated resources of nearly 11.5 million ounces of silver equivalent.

 GPR’s ventures are all supported by excellent infrastructure.
 Furthermore, the company’s exploration initiatives in Mexico, the Santa Rosa and the El Horcón projects, have the potential to become future satellite operations for the GMC, due to their proximity.

-- Strong infrastructure supports GPR’s projects in the Mexican states of Guanajuato and neighbouring Durango
+- Strong infrastructure supports GPR’s projects in the Mexican states of Guanajuato and neighboring Durango

 - Access to multiple mining projects gives flexibility to open and close projects as needed